dfolio/pandoc-df-thesis-template/Readme.md

 > **Note:** Now as a [wiki](https://github.com/dfolio/pandoc-df-thesis-template/wiki/Getting-Started);
 > and [documentation][pandoc-df-thesis-template] have started with a [Github-page][pandoc-df-thesis-template].

-1. Install or check if the following prerequires are available: [glossaries](http://www.ctan.org/pkg/glossaries/) packages
+1. Install or check if the following prerequires are available:
    - [Pandoc] (**mandatory**) &mdash; for converting the [Markdown] to the output format of your choice.
      - Also recommended: [Pandoc-citeproc] , [Pandoc-crossref]
    - [PP][PP] (**mandatory**) &mdash; A generic Preprocessor (with [Pandoc] in mind).